Skip to main content

 Command Not Found

-If you get command not found: reminder:
+If you get command not found: rmd:

 1. Check that the installation completed successfully